Solairw/100-days-of-code/log.md

 **Today's Progress:**

-1. Solved Excercise 11 in Lerner's A3 course.
+1. Solved Exercise 11 in Lerner's A3 course.
 Created Config class with backup functionality.
 Learned about `time()` function from `time` module- used for creating timestamps.

-2. Started Excercise 4 in Lerner's B3 course.
+2. Started Exercise 4 in Lerner's B3 course.
 The task is to create zip file out of tar archive contents.
 File manipulation in Python is still tricky for me.